 Therapy allows you to set sights on better life goals and build a stronger sense of identity.
 It inculcates values and motivations for living a better life.

 Therapy essentially frees your mind of the control that drugs hold over your life, relieving your feelings of helplessness.
 It helps with reasserting your control over life, which is especially important for a war veteran.

-War veterans provide an invaluable service to the nation, and it’s important to look after them after the end of their service.
+War veterans provide invaluable Addiction treatment programs to the nation, and it’s important to look after them after the end of their service.
 In their addiction, they cannot play a significant role in the society.
 Addiction treatment programs help them get back on their feet and get off the crutches that they’ve adopted for the traumas that they’ve had to endure.
-Treatment programs help address their underlying stress and trauma, rebuild relations with their estranged friends and family, and seek gainful employment.
+Treatment programs help address their underlying stress and trauma, rebuild relations with their estranged friends and family, and seek gainful employment